Aloo Patta Gobhi, Cabbage Potato Curry:

 Simple, delicious and nutritious – Aloo Patta Gobhi or Cabbage Potato Curry is a traditional rustic curry from the hearty Punjabi cuisine.

 Sounds mundane?
 Maybe!
 But tastes quite the opposite.
 When diced potatoes and shredded cabbage are simmered with onion, tomatoes, cumin and turmeric, something magical happens to those humble vegetables that makes them utterly moorish.
 You won’t be able to stop at a single helping of Cabbage Potato Curry!
+That’s really the secret about curries – right combination of spices, gives them that special flavour that enhances the main ingredients – however simple they maybe.

 And then there is nutritional value.
 Besides being a great source of antioxidants and anti-inflammatory ingredients, a single serving of this cabbage potato curry fulfills most of your daily needs for vitamin C, potassium, fiber and iron.